SimBlocks/OneWorldSDKforUnity/README.md

 ![One World SDK - Mountains](/docs/images/OneWorldSDK_Mountains.PNG)

 ## Goals
-We believe in leveraging the massive Unity developer base to build a realistic, whole-earth, and interactive world.
-One World.
+We believe in leveraging the massive Unity developer base to build a realistic, whole-earth, and interactive world. **One World**.
 Free and Open-Source.

 The world should be available on the devices you use from desktop to mobile devices.
 The Unity real-time 3D engine also has first-class support for Virtual Reality, Augmented Reality, and Mixed-Reality headsets to create immersive and highly compelling experiences.

 Help us on this journey.
-If you have ideas to contribute to this project, join us.
+If you have ideas to contribute to this project, **join us**.

 ## Developer Setup

+C# middleware libraries can be found in the [src/Libraries/](src/Libraries/) directory.
-The `src/OneWorldSDK_UnityDemo/` directory is a Unity Project that houses all of the One World SDK Unity Demo code.
+The [src/OneWorldSDK_UnityDemo/](src/OneWorldSDK_UnityDemo/) directory is a Unity Project with additional demo integration scripts in [src/OneWorldSDK_UnityDemo/Assets/Scripts/](src/OneWorldSDK_UnityDemo/Assets/Scripts/).

-Specifically, code is kept in the [scripts subdirectory](src/OneWorldSDK_UnityDemo/Assets/Scripts/) in order to keep it separate from 3rdparty assets and scripts.

-1. Build src/Libraries/OneWorldSDK.sln using Visual Studio 2019
+1. Open [src/Libraries/OneWorldSDK.sln](src/Libraries/OneWorldSDK.sln) using Visual Studio 2019
+2. Build the solution
-2. Then run copy_DLLs.bat
+3. Then run copy_DLLs.bat
-3. Open the src\OneWorldSDK_UnityDemo project in Unity (The default Unity version is 2019.4.14f1)
+4. Open the src\OneWorldSDK_UnityDemo project in Unity (The default Unity version is 2019.4.14f1)

-## Running the Demo

-The One World SDK Unity Demo can run directly from the Unity editor by opening src/OneWorldSDK_UnityDemo/.
-You need to press the Play button in the Unity toolbar to start the demo.

-The demo can also be built as a standalone executable through the Unity editor by selecting:
-1. **File..**
-2. **Build Settings...**
-3. **Build**

-Make sure to output this executable to the [bin/OneWorldSDK_UnityDemo/](bin/OneWorldSDK_UnityDemo/) directory (you will have to create it).
-The final executable should be `bin/OneWorldSDK_UnityDemo/OneWorldSDK_UnityDemo.exe`

 ## Camera Control
-* C - Increase altitude (this happens slowly, so hold the key for about 10 seconds).
+* C - Increase altitude
 * X - Decrease altitude
 * R - Pitch up
 * F - Pitch down